MohamedYasser343/Data-Science-Projects/README.md

 # Content

-- QA about weather data
+- QA about weather dataset
+- QA about Polic dataset